oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

 ```

 Normally of course the testing of the pods would be linked into CI/CD automated tooling that would trigger the rollback if it detected a problem automatically, but here we're trying to show you the capabilities of Kubernetes rather than just run automation.

+We could apply a new change annotation if we wanted, but that doesn;t actually make sense as the change info represents the change when this one was setup, there is not point saying "reverted from ...." as that change is what we just undid.

 <details><summary><b>What if I do new update while another is still in progress ?</b></summary>